 - Which search engine provided the most amount of traffic?

 - How do the pages perform when someone is on the site interacting with content?

 - Where do people leave the site most often?

 - When are people abandoning transactions?

-Glassbox collects data on how people engage with your site – It will answer questions such as:
+Glassbox collects data on how people engage with your site and creates an Augmented Journey Map™.
+It will answer questions such as:

 - How do I reproduce errors that my customer experienced?